-However, there has been some confusion about what that news actually is… Can we, as the quote attributed to Francis Assisi suggests, “spread the Gospel” , or evangelise, without using words?
+There has been some confusion about what that news actually is… Can we, as the quote attributed to Francis Assisi suggests, “spread the Gospel” , or evangelize, without using words?
 Or is it an actual message that requires articulation?
 If so, what is that message exactly?

 God is a fan of words, indeed he is the creator of them.
 He spoke this world into being, and Jesus is even called “The Word”.
 He chose to deliver truth about himself both in person (through the nation of Israel and ultimately the Messiah) and in word (the Bible).
 This Gospel message must be both lived out and held out as hope to a world in darkness.

 When trying to grasp what we need to convey exactly, what better place to look than to the words of Jesus himself, when he gives his own explanation of the essence of the Gospel!
 In Acts 26, Paul describes his encounter with the risen Messiah, who charged him with these words: